 Why Instant Transactions Are Game-Changers

-Instant payments take speed to another level.
-Under normal circumstances, with traditional systems such as ACH or wire transfer, it would take one to three business days for the money to reach its final beneficiary.
-Such delays can affect cash flow, vendor relationships, payroll, and other functions.
-An instant transfer means that funds would be available when other liquidity is required.
+Instant payments take speed to an entirely new level.
+With traditional payment methods such as ACH transfers or wire payments, it can take one to three business days for funds to reach the final beneficiary.
+These delays can affect cash flow, vendor relationships, payroll processes, and other critical business functions.

 Just-in-time payments